Considering becoming a city council

 In May 2022, Council asked our communities to read the discussion paper, Reimagining Moreton Bay: A city of amazing places & natural spaces, to better understand how Moreton Bay might become a 21st century lifestyle-focused polycentric city with a number of connected business and community centres interwoven with a network of natural ecological expanses.

-The survey findings will help inform Council’s decisions as we consider the potential of reclassifying Moreton Bay from a ‘regional’ to a ‘city’ council under the Local Government Regulation 2012.
+On 20 July 2022, the survey findings were reported to Council and informed Council’s decision to seek the Minister’s approval to reclassify Moreton Bay from a ‘regional’ to a ‘city’ council under the Local Government Regulation 2012.